 Fit: Relax tapered (roomier top block than the XX-013)

-Available for $326 from Blue Owl Workshop
+Available for $340 from Blue in Green.

 Samurai Jeans

 Founded in 1997 by Toru Nogami (Nogami-san), Samurai Jeans is one of the most revered Japanese raw denim brands in the scene.
-Despite not being part of the initial raw denim boom pioneered by the Osaka 5, Samurai Jeans has carved a reputation through its solid range of indigo goods that blend Americana influences with Japanese heritage.
-The brand uses a range of fabric weights, with the core offering being their 190z. raw denim with silver selvedge ID, representing a Samurai’s sword.
-Samurai takes huge pride in the identity of their jeans, constantly conjuring up different rivet details, arcuates, and leather waist patches for each model.
-If you’re looking for something heavyweight, robust, and distinctly Japanese, Samurai will tick those boxes.
+Despite not being part of the initial raw denim boom pioneered by the Osaka 5, Samurai Jeans (also Osaka-based) has carved a reputation through its solid range of indigo goods that blend Americana influences with Japanese heritage.

-Samurai Key Products
+Samurai Key Silhouettes

 Fit: Slim Straight